Big-Fig/Fediverse.app/README.md

 * Prefer `StatelessWidget` and async UI update via `StreamBuidler` and `BehaviourSubject` & `StreamController` in controller classes
 * Prefer divide `Widgets` in small sub `Widgets` with `const` constructor(for better performance) if possible
 * Provide data to nested elements via `provider`
 * Prefer `Repository` pattern.
 Almost all network data cached in local SQLite database.
-UI always display data from single source.
+UI always displays data from single source.
 It may be network-only or from database(if data cached).
 Don't cache and merge data in memory to achieve data consistency
 * Prefer [Effective Dart](https://dart.dev/guides/language/effective-dart/style) name and style code conventions
 * Prefer long file & classes names like `account_follower_account_cached_list_bloc_impl.dart` and `AccountFollowerAccountCachedListBloc`
- * It easy to understand what class do
+ * It easy to understand what classes do
  * It easy to navigate in IDE by typing start letters of name
 * One class = one file
 * Prefer `interfaces` for `Bussines Logic` and `Services`